saimaradana1/FOOD_CONNECTion/README.md

-# FOOD_CONNECTion
+# Food Connect
-salesforce food connect
+Application designed to manage and streamline the distribution of leftover food to underserved communities.